Applying for a job

 - your response to meeting the key selection criteria

-Your application may also include a cover letter tailored to the job you're applying for.
+Your application may also include a cover letter that needs to be tailored to the job you're applying for.

 Save the application documents separately as you will be prompted to attach them individually.

-Once your documents are saved, commence your application online by clicking on the "Apply" button at the bottom of the advertisement.
+Once your documents are saved, start your application online by clicking on the "Apply" button at the bottom of the advertisement.

 Key selection criteria

-Write a short statement against each criterion outlining how you meet the criteria.
-Provide examples that demonstrate your skills, knowledge and professional behaviours and illustrate the complexity and demands of the task you have used as an illustration.
+Write a short statement against each, outlining how you meet the criteria.
+Make sure you provide examples that demonstrate your skills, knowledge and professional behaviours.

 The STAR approach is helpful when giving examples as to how you meet the criteria: